-ENT4400 - Innovation Strategy and Management
+ENT4400 – Corporate Innovation Strategies and Project Management

 Schedule, syllabus and examination date